What is Abstract Class in Java?

 Output:

-In the above example, we have HUMAN as an abstract class that defines a human’s common needs, likes, and dislikes.
+In the above example, HUMAN is an abstract class that defines a human’s common needs, likes, and dislikes.
 There are different types of humans with different likes and dislikes.
 So every human can provide a specific implementation of what they like.
 That will be specific to them only.

 The main advantage of abstract class is that we have a specific implementation of methods according to a requirement, reducing redundancy, increasing the readability of code, hiding the implementation of methods, and providing partial abstraction.

-We can have one more example to understand when we should use Abstract classes.
+We can have one more example to understand when to use Abstract classes.

-- We should use abstract class when we want to share common functionality between different classes with specific implementation.
+- We should use abstract classes to share common functionality with different classes with specific implementations.

-Let say we have one Animal class.
-There are varieties of animals we have on earth, and they all are different from each other in some or major sense.
+Let’s say we have one Animal class.
+We have various animals on Earth, and they all differ from each other in some or major sense.
 Nevertheless, it will contain all the common features of all.

-Now, this Animal class cannot have methods that are specific to every animal.
+Now, this Animal class cannot have specific methods for every Animal.
 So by the concept of Abstract class, we can implement this functionality without redundant code.

-All animals have different types of sound, habits, etc. For example dog, cat, elephant, and snack they all have a different sound.
-So for this, we can have a generic method in the parent class through which all other subclass or child class can provide their own specific implementation.
+All animals have different types of sounds, habits, etc. For example, dogs, cats, elephants, and snacks have different sounds.
+So for this, we can have a generic method in the parent class through which all other subclass or child class can provide their specific implementation.

-In parent class, i.e. Animal, we have one generic abstract method called their Sound ().
-So every child class needs to override this method and provide their own specific implementation.
+In the parent class, i.e., Animal, we have one generic abstract method called their Sound ().
+So every child class needs to override this method and provide its specific implementation.

 Abstract Class and Interface